 Sarah Holewinski is executive director of Center for Civilians in Conflict and leads the organization’s advocacy efforts to make warring parties more responsible for civilian protection and harm.
 Holewinski is a frequent commentator on civilian protection issues in publications counting The New York Times, Foreign Policy, and Washington Post.
 Prior to joining the Center, Holewinski was a member of the White House AIDS Policy team and co-founded the firm, West Wing Writers.
 She also consulted for Human Rights Watch in New York and The Clinton Foundation in Rwanda.
 Holewinski holds a BA in Political Philosophy from Georgetown University and a MA in Security Policy from Columbia University.
-She is a Senior Fellow with Truman National Security Project and a Term Member with the Council of Foreign Relations.
-She was also named in the top 100 Most Influential People in Armed Violence Reduction by Action on Armed Violence (AOAV).
+She is a Senior Fellow with Truman National Security Project, member of the Council on Foreign Relations, and named in the top 100 Most Influential People in Armed Violence Reduction by Action on Armed Violence (AOAV).
 For Sarah's full bio click here.

 MARLA BERTAGNOLLI-KEENAN | Managing Director